RedCreeperHP/LotsMaybeNothing/README.md

 There's now a Bedrock port of LMN go check it out! - [LotsMaybeNothing Bedrock Edition](https://www.planetminecraft.com/texture-pack/lotsmaybenothing-bedrock-version/)

+There's going to extra stuff here to download soon, I don't know when though.

 ## LMN Roadmap

 **_*Updates may release late if I can't finish it in time._**